-Risk What is known Preventability Dizziness on standing up (orthostatic hypotension) If, together with bendroflumethiazide/ potassium chloride, the patient takes alcohol, medicines for epilepsy (phenobarbital) or strong pain-killing medicines (opioids), he/she may be at risk of fainting and falling over as a result of blood pressure falling too low.
-Dizziness on standing up has been reported uncommonly with bendroflumethiazide/ potassium chloride use.
-If the patient experiences any side effects, he/she should talk to his/her doctor or pharmacist.
+Risk What is known Preventability Dizziness on standing up has been reported uncommonly with bendroflumethiazide/potassium chloride use.
 Photosensitisation reactions Increased sensitivity to light has been reported uncommonly with bendroflumethiazide/ potassium chloride use.
 If the patient is taking medicines that may make his/her skin photosensitive, he/she should talk to his/her doctor.
 If the patient experiences any side effects, he/she should talk to his/her doctor or pharmacist.
-Sensory disturbances of the skin (paraesthesia) Sensory disturbances of the skin, e.g. formication, burning sensation, itching, pins and needles and prickling sensations have been reported uncommonly with bendroflumethiazide/potassium chloride use.
+Sensory disturbances of the skin (paraesthesia) Sensory disturbances of the skin, e.g. formication, burning sensation, itching, pins and needles and prickling sensations have been reported uncommonly with bendroflumethiazide/ potassium chloride use.
 If the patient experiences any side effects, he/she should talk to his/her doctor or pharmacist